leeformento/ios-rainbow/README.md

+** Rainbow App **

-An iOS app built from Swift that changes background-color depending on the button clicked.
+An iOS app built with Swift that changes background-color depending on the button clicked.